-In addition to text-based information sources, images and videos posted on the internet have been identified as potentially harmful (Brown et al. 2018; Miguel et al. 2017).
+A recent scoping review also found that there was a connection between time scrolling on Instagram and self-harm; including normalisation; contagion, and a sense of belonging (Moss et al. 2022).
 A content analysis of Instagram pictures depicting wounds associated with self-cutting in Germany found that depictions with higher wound grades and those illustrating multiple methods of self-harm returned a higher number of comments / responses from viewers.
 The authors conclude that images involving self-harm by cutting are regularly posted on Instagram and that social reinforcement or contagion may contribute to the inclusion of more severe pictures (Brown et al. 2018).
 Similarly, a U.S study of 1155 public posts on popular social media found that approximately 60% of sampled posts portrayed graphic content, and almost half included negative self-evaluation.
 The authors suggest that Instagram posts displayed the highest percentage of graphic content and adverse self-evaluations, while Twitter facilitated the smallest proportion for both.
 They conclude that there is a lack of help seeking resources for at risk individuals looking for deliberate self-injurious cutting content (Miguel et al. 2017).
+Arendt et al., 2021, moreover, found that subliminal messages on Instagram are ethically highly problematic.
+A US study analysing posts by Pinterest users found that suicidal ideation content was more prevalent in visuals than in accompanying text.
+While overall posts featured more helpful than harmful content, graphic details of suicides and suicide attempts were still prevalent (Guidry et al. 2021).